 In 1942, the International Relief Association merged with the Emergency Rescue Committee, co-founded by Varian Fry just a few years earlier, to form the International Rescue Committee (briefly named the International Relief and Rescue Committee).
 For 90 years we have provided humanitarian support to those in need.

-Today, we continue Fry’s story by supporting refugees, their resettlement process and by providing humanitarian support in 40 crisis-affected countries around the world.
+Today, we continue Fry’s story by supporting refugees, their resettlement process and providing humanitarian support in over 40 crisis-affected countries around the world.